LencyBhalodiya/videoStreamingApp/README.md

 ## BUGs or comments

-[Create new Issues] or solve some error and give a pull request to update the change
+[Create new Issues] or solve some error then give a pull request to update the change

 Email Me: worklency@gmail.com (welcome, say hi)

 ## Author
+lency bhalodiya
+Connect with me using linkedln and twitter